-2018 proved to be a tumultuous year for the region.
+2019 proved to be a tumultuous year for the region.
 Some ASEAN countries faced major challenges.
-For example, Indonesia was struck by disasters multiple times from earthquakes to a tragic plane crash to a devastating tsunami.
+For example, Indonesia was, yet again, struck by disasters multiple times.
+But it was also a time when several countries were navigating their respective democratic paths.

 Ten people, including several teenagers, were killed in Indonesia’s post-election riots, the human rights commission said Tuesday, as it accused police of beating up protesters.In its final report on the May riots, the agency Komnas HAM said four victims were underage and most had been shot in the capital Jakarta and demonstrations in Kalimantan, Indonesia’s section of Borneo island.Indonesia’s rights commission called on police to find the perpetrators, who it suspected were “actors trained,

 Thailand’s economy may be in for far more turbulence than anticipated after the March elections.
 Social unrest has risen and consumer confidence has sagged since the poll, which this month saw parliament return junta leader General Prayut Chan-o-cha to power.
 Critics have denounced the election as rigged in favour of the pro-military camp, and foreign investors are holding back.

 Indonesia's Joko Widodo won another term as president of the world's third-biggest democracy, official results showed Tuesday, after his rival Prabowo Subianto, a retired general, alleged widespread cheating.The elections commission was expected to announce the final tally of the 17 April poll on Wednesday in the Southeast Asian nation of 260 million.But amid fears about unrest and street demonstrations in response to the final count, the official result was released early with litt